Get

 To Teach It:

 There are two good options for teaching the “back up” command to your dog.
-The first is to use a treat to lure your dog backward while you give the command and giving them a treat when they step back.
-You can do this by holding a treat slightly up and behind your dog’s head, which will force them to look up.
+The first is to use a treat to lure your dog backward while you give the command, and give them a treat when they step back.
+You can do this by holding a treat slightly in front of your dog’s nose and moving it slowly toward their chest, which will encourage them to shift their weight backward.
 As you move the treat back, they’ll either have to back up or turn around.
 Try to encourage them to back up instead of turning.

-The other option for treating this command is simply to give the command while you gently push your dog backward.
+The other option for treating this command is simply to give the command while you use gentle body pressure or your movement toward the dog to encourage a step back.
 While you’re pushing them backward, give the “back up” command and then treat them when they’ve moved back a few inches.

 7. Finished/All Gone